 For the record, Lewit approved the gummy worm idea and even recommended Skittles (in addition to other snacks).
 Sugar and corn syrup provides an instant energy boost and are the first two ingredients in both candies, you can’t go wrong with either one!
 Though your dentist will not approve…

-North Bar Lake, Lake Michigan & Mouthwatering Tacos
+4. Explore North Bar Lake & Lake Michigan

 After completing what we could of the Dune Climb and feeling defeated our efforts did not result in water fun (as we all foolishly hoped), we needed to get lakeside fast!
 We cooled off and collected distinctive rocks on Lake Michigan via the North Bar Lake entrance.